 The conference partners with Université Laval, the host institution of the ArcticNet Network of Centres of Excellence, a large national Arctic research networks that involves over 30 universities across Canada, says Fortier.

 Prince Edward Island (PEI) was known by many names before its current one, and the Indigenous Mi’kmaq people aptly called it Abegweit — "the land cradled on the waves."
 This maritime province, with its storybook white-sand beaches and lighthouses, and its capital city of Charlottetown are renowned for seafood — it's the largest grower and processor of live mussels in North America — and a vibrant ocean industry.

-Some of PEI's advanced institutions and companies include The Centre for Aquaculture Technologies (CAT), a leader in aquaculture research and solutions and AquaBounty, a state-of-the-art R&D hatchery.
+Some of PEI's advanced institutions and companies include The Centre for Aquaculture Technologies (CAT), a leader in aquaculture research and solutions, and AquaBounty, a state-of-the-art R&D hatchery.
+Another prime example of PEI’s innovation is Aspin Kemp & Associates, the company that developed the world’s first power system for tugboats.
 PEI also boasts a CAD$7 million partnership with ocean startup BioAlliance, a private sector-led non-profit dedicated to building the province's bioscience industry.
 The Canadian Centre for Climate Change and Adaptation, located at the University of PEI, supports world-class research and learning, and the Aquatic Virology Collaborating Centre consists of a multi-disciplinary group of researchers studying eukaryotic viruses of aquatic origin.